embracefailure/embracefailure.github.io/_pages/about.md

 <span class="anchor" id="-life"></span>

 # 🚀 Life
-- I want to **constantly learn** about the latest cutting-edge technologies and engage in discussions with innovative thinkers.
+- I am **constantly learning** about the cutting-edge technologies and engaging in discussions with innovative thinkers.

-- I also desire to have leisure time to **travel** the world, **connecting** and making friends with people from diverse backgrounds.

-- I want to try all sorts of **sports** and maintain an interest in some of them.
+- I want to try all **sports** and maintain an interest in some of them.
 Enjoy playing golf (Varsity Team), swimming (Varsity Team), baseball(Varsity Team), american football, basketball, tennis, soccer, running, and badminton so far.

-- Ultimately, I want to be someone that others enjoy being around.
+- I want to be a friend of time.